automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mojoceratops.md

 # Mojoceratops
-## Description: This ceratopsian had a heart-shaped frill.
+## This ceratopsian had a heart-shaped frill.